-Responsibility for community gaming activities and trade promotions has been transferred from L&GNSW to NSW Fair Trading.
+Responsibility for community gaming activities and trade promotions has been transferred from L&GNSW to Fair Trading NSW.

 A group of private individuals can play poker and bet money (or chips that have monetary value) on the outcome of each game.
 This is legal only if: